TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-We check de listener and....YES!
+We check de `listener` and...
+YES!

 <br />